LDS-Gamers-Studios/icarus4/README.md

 ## Icarus - Custom Discord bot for the [LDSG Community](https://ldsgamers.com)

-Icarus is built on the [Augur framework](https://bitbucket.org/Gaiwecoor/augurbot).
+Icarus is built in Node.js for the LDS Gamers community.
+It runs on the [Augur framework](https://bitbucket.org/Gaiwecoor/augurbot), utilizing the Discord.js library.

 Pull requests from the community are welcome.